Fibre quality: the strength of our reputation

 * Base grade

-Strength: Fibre strength is highly dependent on the variety, although environmental conditions can have a small effect.
+Strength: The ability of cotton to withstand tensile force is fundamentally important in the processing of cotton.
+Fibre strength is highly dependent on the variety, although environmental conditions can have a small effect.
 Rain grown cotton strength is usually not adversely affected by growing conditions.
-Most Australian varieties are of high strength and local plant breeders have agreed to eliminate varieties that do not meet a minimum standard, thus keeping Australian cotton highly competitive in the world market.
 Fibre strength is measured by clamping a bundle of fibres between a pair of jaws and increasing the separation force until the bundle breaks.

 Most Australian varieties are of high strength, which is expressed in terms of grams force per tex with the following classifications: